RandyGaul/cute_framework/docs/topics/game_loop_and_time.md

 <br>

 The [`Time API`](https://randygaul.github.io/cute_framework/#/api_reference?id=time) is all about updating the game and controlling the game's main loop.
 There are two styles: variable timestep (default) and fixed-timestemp.
-If you're a beginner then read just the next section.
+If you're a beginner then read just the next section (and the [Time Utilities](https://randygaul.github.io/cute_framework/#/topics/game_loop_and_time?id=time-utilities) section.
 The rest of the document covers more advanced use cases.

 ## Variable Timestep